melvinmajor/HomeAssistant-customisations/README.md

 ## The project

-Just a bunch of info and YAML files related to my own Home Assistant.
+Just a bunch of info and YAML files related to my own Home Assistant installation.

 **Current HACS and Home Assistant modules installed:**